R & D · In progress

 Problem lines

-• Problem.
-How to move past reactive models based only on historical metrics, which miss variation and concurrency?
+• How to move past reactive models based only on historical metrics, which miss variation and concurrency?

 Rationale.
 The absence of architectural context leads to inaccurate forecasts and overprovisioning.